simonegosetto/com.noding.backend/PHP/DB/predis/README.md

 See the [aggregate connections](#aggregate-connections) section of this document for more details.

-Connections to Redis are lazy meaning that the client connects to a server only if and when needed.
+Connections to Redis are lazy meaning that the client connects to a serverExpress only if and when needed.
 While it is recommended to let the client do its own stuff under the hood, there may be times when it is still desired to have control of when the connection is opened or closed: this can easily be achieved by invoking `$client->connect()` and `$client->disconnect()`.
 Please note that the effect